nens/threedi-docs/source/d_threedi_portal.rst

 	Line-selection tool.

 The side view shows the elevation in green and the water in blue.
 By hovering over the graph with the mouse, exact values can be seen.
 Keeping this graph open during a flood event will show you how the water level is slowly rising.
-Note that in the example also groundwater is available in the model indicating an extra blue line.
+Note that in the example also groundwater is available in the model indicating an extra blue line (only in those cases where ground water is set up in the schematisation).

 .. _discharge_tool_guide:

 Discharge tool
 --------------

 With the **Discharge tool** a constant source of water can be added to the model.
 Select the icon and change the amount of water you want to apply.
 In the dropdown menu you can change the unit.
 You can also change the duration of the discharge.
 Click **PLACE ON MAP** and click a location on the map that should be the source.
 The water will start flowing from this location over the 2D domain.
+It is the modelling equivalent of a 2D lateral.
 When you press the **Play** button the intervention will become active.

 .. figure:: image/d3.6_discharge.png